 4.5 Tama Sushi (All over the show)

-Ok, so it’s nowhere near as classy or sophisticated as the other four entries (that’s why we gave it 0.5 status) but Tama Sushi is a good option to keep in mind.
+Ok, so it’s nowhere near as classy or sophisticated as the other four entries, but Tama Sushi is a good option to keep in mind.
 It’s a big step up from the standard conveyor belt fare, but isn’t going to melt your credit card.
 The fish is super fresh; hauled over from the market and served up from between 1,200 – 5,000 yen.
 You can get a jolly good, filling lunch platter for 2,000 yen or less, and it generally comes with soup and chawanmushi (an egg dish) or dessert.
 They also have a range of interesting fusion type foods.
 Oh—and their hand rolls are to die for.
 Try one, seriously.
 Cheapo tip: they’re only 100 yen on the 8th of the month.

 ** A word of advice: If you aren’t so flash in the vernacular, ask a Japanese-speaking friend to be on standby for reservation-making, just in case.
 Just because a restaurant advertises its English ability doesn’t mean that the staff member who answers the phone will be fluent.**